Skip to main content

 The Protective Shield of Federal Law

-A you for a biomarker that is outside a generic “healthy” range could be targeting a condition that qualifies as a disability.
+A wellness program that penalizes you for a biomarker that is outside a generic “healthy” range could be targeting a condition that qualifies as a disability.
 GINA provides another layer of defense, preventing employers from making decisions based on your genetic makeup, which is often inferred from family medical history requested in health risk assessments.
 Understanding these protections is the first step in recognizing how a seemingly benign, optional program can venture into unlawful territory.

 The essential conflict emerges when a program’s design, even if well-intentioned, creates a situation where employees are compelled to trade their privacy for financial stability.
 The promise of lower health insurance premiums can feel less like a reward for healthy behavior and more like a penalty for maintaining medical privacy.

 This dynamic is what regulators and courts examine.
 The core inquiry is direct ∞ does the program compel disclosure of protected health information through substantial incentives, thereby violating the foundational principles of the ADA and GINA?
-The answer to this question determines whether a is a supportive tool or an instrument of illegal discrimination.
+The answer to this question determines whether a wellness program is a supportive tool or an instrument of illegal discrimination.

 Intermediate